What is a thesis like?

 • networking skills

-The work involves studies in research and development methods, and other degree studies also support its completion.
+The thesis process includes studies in research and development methods, and other studies in the degree programme also support its completion.

 • Obtain and manage the required information